 If no home learning task is set by the class teacher in the week then students should be using the time to develop their confidence and knowledge of the curriculum.
 Suggested activities for this are included in each year’s Home Learning Timetable.
 At the very least all students should ensure they are using their home learning time to ensure they truly know and understand every element of the knowledge organiser for each topic currently being studied across all subjects.
 Further information on the importance and use of knowledge organisers, as well as all knowledge organisers for all subjects, can be found in the “Knowledge Organisers” section of this website.

-Home learning activities are set on Microsoft Teams and listed on the SIMS Homework app where parents/carers can view what has been set and the timescale.
-Students will also record activities in their Student Planner.
+Home learning activities are set on Microsoft Teams, and students will also record activities in their Student Planner.
 Microsoft Teams will contain a copy of all resources needed.
-A guide to help students access Microsoft Teams using their Office 365 account (free to all TMCS students and used across all IT-based lessons) can be found below.
+A guide to help students access their home learning on Microsoft Teams using their Office 365 account (free to all TMCS students and used across all IT-based lessons) can be found below.